XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

 To quantify the time scales of event points, we can vertically slice the merging order of all initial and intermediate clusters into different intervals.
-Those clusters that are merged in the $s$-th vertical interval from the bottom are in the scale of $s$.
-For example, in Figure~\ref{fig:hira}(a), we can use three thresholds to split merging operations into four intervals.
-Within each interval, we can check the initial clusters before any merging in the interval and the final clusters before this interval ends.
-For example, $e_1$ and $e_2$ as well as $e_3$ and $e_4$ are merged into two internal nodes (red triangles) in the first (bottom) interval.
-Therefore, they are in scale $1$.
-As another instance of example, $e_7$, $e_8$, and $e_9$ are merged in the third interval, and thus they are in scale $3$.
-The cumulative merging process can be summarized in a hierarchical tree structure like Figure~\ref{fig:hira}(b), in which the {\bf temporal scale} of a tree node can be defined by its level.
+Clusters that merge in the $s$-th vertical interval from the bottom belong to scale $s$.
+For example, in Figure~\ref{fig:hira}(a), three thresholds split the merging operations into four intervals.
+Within each interval, we examine the initial clusters before any merging and the final clusters before the interval ends.
+For instance, $e_1$ and $e_2$ as well as $e_3$ and $e_4$ are merged into two internal nodes (red triangles) in the first (bottom) interval, placing them in scale 1.
+Similarly, $e_7$, $e_8$, and $e_9$ are merged in the third interval, placing them in scale 3.
+The cumulative merging process is summarized in a hierarchical tree structure, as shown in Figure~\ref{fig:hira}(b), where the {\bf temporal scale} of a tree node is defined by its level.

+A key consideration is how to choose the slicing thresholds, as they control the granularity of the multiple scales.
+For finer-grained multi-scale levels, more thresholds (intervals or tree levels) are needed.
+In the extreme, the number of levels could equal the number of event points.
+For instance, the temporal scale for medication events in the operating room (intra-operation) might be on the order of minutes, while pre-operation and post-operation events span several hours or days.
+Using such domain knowledge, we can set slicing thresholds like 5 minutes, 30 minutes, 1 hour, 8 hours, and 24 hours.
+This approach helps create a multi-scale temporal hierarchy with varying levels of granularity.

-One important question is how to choose the slicing thresholds.
-The thresholds control the granularity of multiple scales.
-If we need fine-grained multi-scale levels, we need to set up a larger number of thresholds (intervals, or tree levels).
-In an extreme case, the total number of levels equals the number of event points.
-In practice, such a scale choice is likely inefficient.
-To control the number of (leaf or internal) points at each scale level, we can configure the slicing thresholds based on the number of merging operations.
-The multi-scale hierarchy in Figure~\ref{fig:hira}(b) can be configured by setting the number of merging operations as $2$, $2$, $3$, and $1$ respectively.
-This will help us manage the number of intermediate clusters at each scale.
+In practice, choosing scales based solely on time intervals may be inefficient.
+To better control the number of points (leaf or internal) at each scale level, slicing thresholds can be configured based on the number of merging operations.
+For example, the multi-scale hierarchy in Figure~\ref{fig:hira}(b) can be configured with 2, 2, 3, and 1 merging operations at each respective level.
+This approach helps manage the number of intermediate clusters at each scale.